XiaoBaiErYi/learngit/readme.txt

-Git is a distributed v!ersion control system.
+iGit is a distributed v!ersion control system.
 Git is free software distributed under GPL.
 Git has a mutable index callled stage.
 Git tracks change of files.
+ii